 Now, enough about me.
 Let’s get to the study you came here for.

-How common are reciprocal links on the web in 2019?
+How common are reciprocal links on the web?

 The best way to know if reciprocal links do more harm than good is with an experiment: